 Gluten Free & Keto Cheeseburger Pockets

-These gluten free & keto cheeseburger pockets come highly recommended.
-Think a delicious (and sturdy!) keto bread dough, wrapping up a classic cheeseburger filling.
+These gluten free & keto cheeseburger pockets come highly (!!) recommended.
 Fact is, it’s a fair bet that whoever tries these guys cannot believe they’re actually low carb.

-You can get three 5-inch keto cheeseburger pockets out of a batch of dough.
-But keep in mind that you don’t need to make it all into these pockets, as you can make actual keto tortillas, puffed up tortilla chips, brie cups… i.e. you’ve got options.
+You can get three keto hot pockets out of a batch of dough.
+And also keep in mind that you don’t need to make it all into these pockets, as you can make actual keto tortillas, garlic breadsticks, (puffed up!) tortilla chips… and even some cinnamon roll knots! i.e. you’ve got options.

 No substituting flours here and the xanthan gum is absolutely necessary.
 And, if possible, weigh your ingredients for consistent results.

 I love to fill up these keto cheeseburger pockets with generous helpings of ground beef (cooked with a touch of lightly sautéed onions and garlic), a few slices of pickles, and a generous helping of sharp cheddar cheese.

 Simple does it here.
 But you could also fill it up with actual burger patties, the choice is yours.

 For my keto cheeseburger sauce (optional, but highly suggested!):